 Gas-phase kinetics of free radicals; catalytic processes in the atmosphere controlling global change of ozone; high-altitude experiments from balloons and aircraft; development of laser systems for stratospheric and tropospheric studies; development of high-altitude, long-duration unmanned aircraft for studies of global change.
 Read more

 Assistant Professor of Earth and Planetary Sciences

-Professor of Earth and Planetary Sciences and Environmental Science and Engineering
+Professor of Earth and Planetary Sciences Professor of Environmental Science and Engineering

 Peter Huybers is a Professor of Earth and Planetary Sciences at Harvard University whose research interests lie in developing a better understanding of the climate system and its implications for society.
 On-going research involves interactions between volcanism and glaciation, trends and predictability of extreme temperatures, and implication of climate change for food production.